 If someone is showing signs of a Vicodin overdose, it is vital that they get emergency medical attention as soon as possible to avoid a fatal overdose as well as permanent brain and organ damage.

-While a Vicodin overdose is usually treated with the opioid overdose reversal drug Narcan (naloxone), it will not an affect an acetaminophen overdose.
+While a Vicodin overdose is usually treated with the opioid overdose reversal drug Narcan (naloxone), it will not have an affect an acetaminophen overdose.

 In 2016, more than 40% of opioid overdose deaths in the U.S. involved prescription opioids like Vicodin.